yusefmosiah/Choir.chat/docs/plan_libsql.md

 ## Core Objectives

-1. Replace SwiftData with libSQL for local persistence
+1. Implement libSQL as the primary local persistence solution
+2. Design a flexible schema that can accommodate evolving data models
-2. Implement vector search capabilities to support semantic matching in the Experience phase
+3. Implement vector search capabilities to support semantic matching in the Experience phase
-3. Create a synchronization system between local and global databases
+4. Create a synchronization system between local and global databases
-4. Support the FQAHO model parameters (α, K₀, m) in the database schema
+5. Support the FQAHO model parameters (α, K₀, m) in the database schema
-5. Enable offline functionality with seamless online synchronization
+6. Enable offline functionality with seamless online synchronization

+## Implementation Philosophy

+Our approach to database implementation will be guided by these principles:

+1. **Core System First** - Focus on getting the core UX and system operational before fully committing to a database schema
+2. **Flexibility** - Design the database to be adaptable as our data model evolves
+3. **Incremental Implementation** - Add database features in phases, starting with the most essential components
+4. **Performance** - Optimize for mobile device constraints and offline-first operation

 ## Technical Implementation